cscart/docs/developer_guide/core/coding_standards/hooks.rst

      */
      ?>

-5. Describe the variable so that it was clear why it is used in this function.
+5. Describe the variable to make it clear why the variable is used in this function.

 For example::